rfinz/xu60/README.md

 uvicorn xu60:app
 ```

 ## the interface
 **xu60** exposes three read-only endpoints for interacting with content-addressed documents.

 the **xu60** interface is designed to be agnostic to back-end (not that they are [currently] swappable, but that there is nothing in principle stopping **xu60** from being based on another technology), but the current content-addressable object database is provided by [git](https://git-scm.com).

+---

 ### object
-this is the primary affordance of **xu60**: the object API delivers document data based on its content id. it also supports server-side slicing of the document to deliver only certain character ('utf-8') ranges.
+this is the primary affordance of **xu60**: the object API delivers document data based on its content id. it also supports server-side slicing of the document to deliver only requested character ('utf-8') ranges.

 #### index
 `/object` -> a plaintext listing of all the available objects, an epoch (seconds) timestamp associated with each object's creation, object's reference name (for keeping track of versions), and length.